lshug/elastic_weight_consolidation_rederivation/README.md

 ## Definitions

-- Data-generating distribution: The mixture of the latent distributions of the dataset from the first task and the dataset from the second task.
+- Data-generating distribution: The mixture of the distributions of the dataset from the first task and the dataset from the second task.

 - **$W = w$**: The event that our current parameters $w$ are optimal for our model's ability to model the data-generating distribution.